An Importance Sampling Algorithm for the Ising Model with Strong Couplings: The Ising Model in an External Magnetic Field

-At high temperature (i.e., small $J$), the Boltzmann distribution~(\ref{eqn:Prob}) approaches the uniform distribution.
-Therefore, to estimate $Z$ and other quantities of interest (e.g., the mean magnetization), Monte Carlo methods in the original graph usually perform well~\cite{HH:64,Neal:proinf1993r,BH:10}.
+At high temperature (i.e., for small $J$), the Boltzmann distribution~(\ref{eqn:Prob}) approaches the uniform distribution.
+In this case, Monte Carlo methods for estimating $Z$ usually perform well in the primal factor graph.
+Estimating $Z$ in the low-temperature regime is more challenging~\cite{HH:64,Neal:proinf1993r,BH:10}.

-In this paper, we consider a curious case where a restricted subset of the coupling parameters of the model is strong (i.e., large $J$).
-To compute an estimate of $Z$ in this case, we propose importance sampling schemes that operates in the dual of the Forney factor graph representing the factorization in~(\ref{eqn:factorF}).
+In this paper, we consider models at low temperature (i.e., with large $J$) and models with a mixture of strong and weak coupling parameters in an external magnetic field.
+To compute an estimate of $Z$ in this case, we propose an importance sampling algorithm in the dual of the Forney factor graph of the 2D Ising model.